nextconsensus/.github/profile/README.md

 - section and citation changes
 - revert and template signals
 - bounded model interpretation over deterministic evidence

-Wikipedia is treated as an observation instrument, not a truth source.

-## Current Boundary

-NextConsensus is in a commercial proof sprint.
-Public repositories should be read as inspectable infrastructure and method notes, not as validated product claims.

 For company context, visit [nextconsensus.com](https://nextconsensus.com).